 In order to ensure that the business is run efficiently and that the scheduled financial reports consistently provide a true and fair view of the situation, each process has a number of built-in control activities.
 These involve all levels of the organisation, from the board and management to other employees.
 Control activities aim to prevent, detect and rectify any errors and non-conformance.
-Risks are accepted, reduced or eliminated, ÅF's financial reports depend on the implementation of a number of control activities in all areas that affect financial reporting.
-At ÅF these activities comprise two elements: an organisation with clearly defined roles that facilitate an effective and, from an internal control perspective, appropriate division of responsibility; and specific activities that aim to identify or prevent the risk of reporting errors.
-In 2009 all accounting and reporting activities for ÅF's Swedish operations were centralised under ÅF Business Services (ÅBS) in Solna, where the processes were standardised and made more robust.
+Risks are accepted, reduced or eliminated.
+At ÅF these control activities comprise two elements: an organisation with clearly defined roles that facilitate an effective and, from an internal control perspective, appropriate division of responsibility; and specific activities that aim to identify or prevent the risk of reporting errors.
+For all ÅF units, including those outside Sweden, result analysis and other control activities take place continuously through the finance functions of the various divisions and ÅF AB's Group Accounting and Reporting department.
+All accounting and reporting activities for ÅF's Swedish operations are centralised under ÅF Business Services (ÅBS) in Solna, where the processes have been standardised and are continuously being made more robust.
 Control activities at ÅBS include profit analyses and other controls in respect of revenue and receivables, payments, non-current assets, work in progress, wages and salaries, VAT/tax, book-keeping, consolidation and reporting as well as the maintenance of databases.